ansibleguy/linux_users/README.md

 # Ansible User/Group role

-Ansible role to configure users and groups on linux servers
+Ansible Role to deploy users and groups on linux servers.

 **Tested:**